RaithSphere/COTL-SaveDecryptor/README.md

 this will create a new file called slot_x_decrypted.json which you can then edit in your favorite editor and then save, CoTL will be able to read this file and will then encrypt it when you save!

+Make sure you rename the file back to slot_x.json before you load up the game or it won't load that file X being the Number of the save

 Save file location Windows: C:\Users\%USERPROFILE%\AppData\LocalLow\Massive Monster\Cult Of The Lamb\saves